San Francisco Bay Area

-The earliest archaeological evidence of human settlements in the Bay Area dates back to 8000–10,000 BCE (from shell mounds in the Coyote Hills).
-In 1769, the Bay Area was inhabited by Ohlone people when a Spanish exploration party led by Gaspar de Portolá entered the Bay – the first documented European visit to the Bay Area.
-After Mexico established independence from Spain in 1821, the region was briefly controlled by the Mexican government until the United States seized the territory in 1846 during the Mexican–American War.
-Soon after, discovery of gold in California attracted a flood of treasure seekers, many using ports in the Bay Area as an entry point.
-During the early years of California's statehood, state legislative business rotated between three locations in the Bay Area before a permanent state capital was established in Sacramento.
-A major earthquake leveled the city of San Francisco and environs in 1906, but the region quickly rebuilt in time to host the 1915 Panama-Pacific Exposition.
-During World War II, the Bay Area played a major role in America's war effort in the Asiatic-Pacific Theater, with the San Francisco Port of Embarkation, of which Fort Mason was one of fourteen installations and location of the headquarters, acting as a primary embarkation point for American forces.
-In 1945, the United Nations Charter was signed in San Francisco, establishing the United Nations, and in 1951, the Treaty of San Francisco re-established peaceful relations between Japan and the Allied Powers.
-Since then, the Bay Area has experienced numerous political, cultural and artistic movements, developing unique local genres in music and art and establishing itself as a hotbed of progressive politics.
-Economically, the post-war Bay Area saw huge growth in the financial and technology industries, creating an economy with a gross domestic product of over $700 billion, and home to the third-highest concentration of Fortune 500 companies in the United States (as of 2018).
-Despite a subsequent exodus of business from Downtown San Francisco and Oakland accelerated by the COVID-19 pandemic, the Bay Area is still the home to four of the world's ten largest companies by market capitalization, and San Francisco houses the headquarters of numerous companies inside and outside of technology, including Wells Fargo, Salesforce, Uber, Airbnb, Twitter, Levi's, Gap, Dropbox, and Lyft.
+The earliest archaeological evidence of human settlements in the Bay Area dates back to 8000–10,000 BC.
+The oral tradition of the Ohlone and Miwok people suggests they have been living in the Bay Area for several hundreds if not thousands of years.
+The Spanish empire claimed the area beginning in the early period of Spanish colonization of the Americas.
+The earliest Spanish exploration of the Bay Area took place in 1769.
+The Mexican government controlled the area from 1821 until the 1848 Treaty of Guadalupe Hidalgo.
+Also in 1848, James W. Marshall discovered gold in nearby mountains, resulting in explosive immigration to the area and the precipitous decline of the Native population.
+The California gold rush brought rapid growth to San Francisco.
+California was admitted as the 31st state in 1850.
+A major earthquake and fire leveled much of San Francisco in 1906.
+During World War II, the Bay Area played a major role in America's war effort in the Asiatic-Pacific Theater, with the San Francisco Port of Embarkation, of which Fort Mason was one of 14 installations and location of the headquarters, acting as a primary embarkation point for American forces.
+Since then, the Bay Area has experienced numerous political, cultural, and artistic movements, developing unique local genres in music and art and establishing itself as a hotbed of progressive politics.
+The postwar Bay Area saw large growth in the financial and technology industries, creating an economy with a gross domestic product of over $700 billion.
+In 2018 it was home to the third-highest concentration of Fortune 500 companies in the United States.